joker081s/BasicCalculator/README.md

 # Basic Calculator
-This is basic calculator which perform some operations like addition, subtraction etc.
+This is the basic calculator which performs some operations like addition, subtraction, etc.

-There are many basic operations available in the code to perform like Addition, Subtraction, Multiplication, Division, Remainder, Greatest Integer Function, Signum Function and Modulus.
+The code supports many basic operations, such as Addition, Subtraction, Multiplication, Division, Remainder, Greatest Integer Function, Signum Function, and Modulus.

-Added more operations like signum function and greatest integer function.
+I added more operations like the signum function and the greatest integer function.

-In the future, I will add more basic operations in the code like least integer function and many more...
+In the future, I will add more basic operations to the code, like the least integer function and many more.